School Science Lessons

 Baeckea frutescens, false rue, Myrtaceae.

-Tall baeckea, (Baeckea virgata), (Sannantha pluriflora), twiggy heath myrtle, very hardy, bushy erect shrub, up to 3.5 m, white flowers, grow in a light shade, in well-drained soil, hedges or tubs, Myrtaceae.
+Clarence River baeckea, (Baeckea virgata), tall baeckea, twiggy heath myrtle, weeping twiggy myrtle, very hardy, bushy erect shrub, up to 3.5 m, masses of small white flowers, grow in a light shade, in well-drained soil hedges or tubs, Myrtaceae

 Nkobakoba, (Baikiaea insignis), nkoba, evergreen, up to 34 m, free of branches for up to 20 m, ornamental avenue tree with flowers up to 25 cm in diameter, Tanzania, Uganda, Fabaceae